-Once you have a good overview of your past and current emissions, identifying the measures to reduce your emissions is the next step.
+Once there is a good overview of past and current emissions, identifying the measures to reduce emissions is the next step.

-Generally speaking, you will be looking for improved efficiency of technology and operations, clean energy sources as well as innovations to reduce your emissions.
+Generally speaking, the focus will be on improved efficiency of technology and operations, clean energy sources as well as innovations.
 Ideas can be gathered through consultation with the airport community and benchmarking against other airports.

-After a successful carbon footprint analysis, the next step towards defining a Net Zero Carbon roadmap is to explore effective and cost-efficient emissions reduction measures and, if needed, removals.
-You can reach Net Zero Carbon by using contractual solutions (such as procurement of green electricity or green gas) or on-site technical solutions (such as renewable energy production on-site the airport).
-Generally speaking, the latter help ensuring the highest additionality of the associated emissions reductions and can offer a strong link to local development.
+After a successful carbon footprint analysis, the next step towards defining a Net Zero Carbon roadmap is to explore effective and cost-efficient emission reduction measures and, if needed, removals.
+Net Zero Carbon can be achieved by using contractual solutions (such as procurement of green electricity or green gas) or on-site technical solutions (such as renewable energy production on-site at the airport).
+Generally speaking, the latter help ensuring the highest additionality of the associated emission reductions and can offer a strong link to local development.